RoadieHQ/backstage-plugin-travis-ci/README.md

 git clone https://github.com/RoadieHQ/backstage-plugin-travis-ci.git travis-ci
 ```

-and run `yarn` in the root backstage directory - it will create a symbolic link, so the dependency will be provided from the source code instead of node_modules package.
+and run `yarn install` in the root backstage directory - it will create a symbolic link, so the dependency will be provided from the source code instead of node_modules package.

 ## Links